-This course will provide the student with the knowledge necessary to perform radiographic procedures relative to the urinary system and digestive system.
+(4 credits) This course will provide the student with the knowledge necessary to perform radiographic procedures relative to the urinary system and digestive system.
 Emphasis will be placed on radiographic terms, detailed anatomy, positioning, manipulation of equipment and accessories and related patient care.
-Portable radiography will be introduced.
 Prerequisites: MA 101, MA 103, All previous technical courses.

-IMAGE CRITIOUE II (2 credits) This course provides students with the knowledge needed to evaluate radiographic examinations and to identify and recognize diagnostic quality.
+IMAGE CRITIQUE II (2 credits) This course provides students with the knowledge needed to evaluate radiographic examinations and to identify and recognize diagnostic quality.
 Coursework will concentrate on the study of the cranium, spine, ribs and digestive system.
 Prerequisites: MA 101, MA 103, All previous technical courses.